-The Federal Correctional Complex (FCI) Danbury is a proud member of the Bureau’s Northeast Region.
-FCI Danbury is comprised of a Federal Correctional Institution (FCI) housing male offenders and a Federal Satellite Low (FSL) and a minimum security camp housing female offenders.
+FCI Danbury is a proud member of the Bureau’s Northeast Region.
+The institution is comprised of a low-security FCI housing male offenders, a Federal Satellite Low (FSL) housing female offenders, and a minimum-security Federal Prison Camp (FPC) housing female offenders.

-The Psychology Department at FCI Danbury has one Chief Psychologist, one Psychology Technician, two Staff Psychologists, one Internship Coordinator, one Resolve (trauma) Coordinator, one Skills Coordinator, two Skills Treatment Specialist, a Drug Abuse Program Coordinator, four Drug Treatment Specialists, one FIT Program Coordinator, one FIT Psychologist, and four FIT Treatment Specialists.
-When all positions are filled the total staff compliment is 19.
+The Psychology Department at FCI Danbury has one Chief Psychologist, one Psychology Technician, two Staff Psychologists, one Internship Program Coordinator, one Resolve (trauma) Coordinator, one Medication Assisted Treatment (MAT) Coordinator, one Skills Coordinator, two Skills Treatment Specialists, a Drug Abuse Program Coordinator, four Drug Treatment Specialists, one FIT Program Coordinator, one FIT Psychologist, and four FIT Treatment Specialists.
+When all positions are filled the total staff compliment is 21.

-Psychology staff members conduct initial psychological screening of all arriving designated inmates and provide recommendations to unit teams regarding mental health program needs.
+Psychology staff members conduct initial psychological screenings of all arriving incarcerated individuals and provide recommendations to unit teams regarding mental health program needs.
 Direct services are provided in the forms of evaluation, crisis intervention, brief counseling, and individual or group therapy.
-We consult with staff in evaluating inmates with behavioral or other adjustment problems to ensure proper management.
-We monitor the adjustment of all inmates with serious mental health conditions.
-Psychological services within this institution are designed to ensure that every inmate with a documented need and/or interest in psychological treatment has access to a level of care comparable to that available in the community.
+We consult with staff in evaluating incarcerated individuals with behavioral or other adjustment problems to ensure proper management.
+We monitor the adjustment of all incarcerated individuals with serious mental health conditions.
+Psychological services within this institution are designed to ensure that every incarcerated individual with a documented need and/or interest in psychological treatment has access to a level of care comparable to that available in the community.

-The Psychology Department has private offices for assessment and treatment, larger rooms for groups, and a staff lounge area.
+The Psychology Services Department has private offices for assessment and treatment, larger rooms for groups, and a conference room/staff lounge area.
 There is also office and group space available on all Specialty Units.
 There are regularly scheduled psychologist and staff meetings to help promote a professional treatment atmosphere and foster close working and collegial relationships between staff.

-The Psychology Department offers many resources.
-There are various workbooks that are provided to inmates, some topics for these workbooks include anger management, core skills, family values, life skills, social skills, and seeking employment.
-Additionally the Psychology Department has a library specifically for testing materials that include scoring and interpretation of a variety of psychological evaluation instruments.
+Psychology Services offers many resources.
+Incarcerated individuals are able to check out books from the psychology library as well as Playaways (pre-loaded audio listening devices).
+There are various workbooks that are provided to incarcerated individuals.
+Some topics for these workbooks include anger management, core skills, family values, life skills, social skills, and seeking employment.
+Additionally, the Psychology Department has a library specifically for testing materials that includes computerized scanning, scoring, and interpretation of a variety of psychological evaluation instruments.

-The Psychology Services Department is decentralized within the institution, most of the offices are spread out around the compound.
-This allows clinicians the opportunity to be close to their assigned caseloads and fosters close working relationships with colleagues from other departments.
-The Doctoral Psychology Internship Program will have a designated area that includes office space for the interns and the internship coordinator, as well as a didactic training room and group room.
-All staff and interns have computer workstations on an institutional and agency network with internet access.
+The Psychology Services Department is decentralized within the institution, with most of the offices being spread out around the compound.
+This allows clinicians the opportunity to be close to their assigned caseloads and to foster close working relationships with colleagues from other departments.
+The Doctoral Psychology Internship Program has a designated area that includes individual office space for the interns and the Internship Program Coordinator, conference room, testing library and group rooms.
+All staff and interns have computer workstations with network and internet access.